AI Generated Video Summary

-If we were writing like foo equals true, we would have wrote down the Boolean literal instead of the numerical one, or strings or whatever, just for you to understand.
-While it's quite easy to understand this tree, I guess this one is a bit more challenging to deal with.
+If we were writing like foo equals true, we would have wrote down the boolean literal instead of the numerical one, or strings or whatever, just for you to understand.
+While it's quite easy to understand this tree, I guess, this one, it's a bit more challenging to deal with.

 In that case, with Babel, we're saying, okay, dear Babel, please give me all the variable declarations or the identifiers, all the numerical literals, and we just print them to the console.
 Once we get, for example, all the variable declarations, we can start transforming them.
 So that's the case.
 We say, okay, please give me all the variable declarations inside of our code.
 And if the kind of the variable is a var, just transform it into a let, which is not wise.
-I'm not suggesting you doing that, but it's a very straightforward example.
+I'm not suggesting you're doing that, but it's a very straightforward example.
 So that makes things easier for us.
-So that said, on the left, we have our input, var foo equals 10, and on the right, we have our output, let foo equals 10.
-As you can see, on line two, we have a constant, and we leave it untouched because it's not a variable, it's a, it's a const.
+So that said, on the left, we have our input var foo equals 10.
+And on the right, we have our output let foo equals 10.
+As you can see, on line two, we have constant and we leave it untouched because it's not a variable, it's a, it's a const.
 So as you can see on the code, we are not saying if it's constant, please change it to let.
 So we are not doing that.
 As I said, the same concept applies to other tools, such as Prettier, ESLint, Babel, GIS, CodeShift.
 And we're gonna see them in details right now.

 With ESLint, we have a similar approach.
 We say, okay, please, ESLint, give me all the template literals you can find in my code.
 And if I find one, I can report to ESLint an error, such as please do not use template literals.
-And I can also provide a fix for it, but in that case, if I have an expression inside my template literals, I can say, okay, I'm too lazy for that, so I'm just returning, I'm not fixing this.
-But if I don't have an expression, I can say, okay, so I don't have expression, I don't have an expression, so no dynamic data inside my template literals, so just change the literals into double quotes.
+And I can also provide a fix for it.
+But in that case, if I have an expression inside my template literals, I can say, okay, I'm too lazy for that.
+So I'm just returning, I'm not fixing this.
+But if I don't have an expression, I can say, okay, so I don't have expression.
+I don't have any expression.
+So no dynamic data inside my template literals.
+So just change the literals into double quotes.
 So that's what we are doing now.

-Here, we are saying, okay, please, JS Codeshift, find all the identifiers.
+Here, we are saying, okay, please JS CodeShift, find all the identifiers.
 And if the identifier names contains the old name string, replace it with new name string.
-This is the case, again, for large-scale refactors.
+This is the case again for large-scale refactors.
 So we have like old name factory, which get refactored into new name factory.